vvaske/PolarisBiosEditor/README.md

 one click timing feature should be used with care, it maybe not stable for you

 please build the executable yourself or decompile the existing one if you don't trust

+### v1.7.2
+- Fixed apply timings for Hynix memory
+- Added support for RX590
+- Added support for New Hynix memory H5GC8H24AJ
+- Added timing for New Hynix H5GC8H24AJ

 ### v1.7.1
 - Updated Elpida Timing